W427697/Discord-/docs/writing-stories/mocking-modules.md

 ### Setting up and cleaning up

+You can use the asynchronous `beforeEach` function to perform any setup that you need before the story is rendered, eg. setting up mock behavior.
+It can be defined at the story, component (which will run for all stories in the file), or project (defined in `.storybook/preview.js|ts`, which will run for all stories in the project) level.

-You can use `beforeEach` at the project, component or story level to perform any setup that you need, eg. setting up mock behavior.
-You can also return a cleanup-function from `beforeEach` which will be called after your story unmounts.
-This is useful for unsubscribing observers etc.
+You can also return a cleanup function from `beforeEach` which will be called after your story unmounts.
+This is useful for tasks like unsubscribing observers, etc.

 <Callout variant="info">

 It is _not_ necessary to restore `fn()` mocks with the cleanup function, as Storybook will already do that automatically before rendering a story.
-See the [`parameters.test`](../api/parameters.md#test) API for more information.
+See the [`parameters.test.restoreMocks` API](../api/parameters.md#restoremocks) for more information.

 </Callout>

-Here's an example of using the [`mockdate`](https://github.com/boblauer/MockDate) package to mock the Date and resetting it when the story unmounts.
+Here's an example of using the [`mockdate`](https://github.com/boblauer/MockDate) package to mock the Date and reset it when the story unmounts.

 <!-- TODO: Snippetize -->